-Most people agree today that society would be better off slowing down and incorporating more rest.
-Much of the chaos and societal ills seen in the world today are a result of our being overloaded.
-Best-selling author Richard A. Swenson termed it a lack of “margin”, which he defined as the space that once existed between ourselves and our limits, “Margin”(2).
-To take away that space is like reading a book without margins, you won’t get very far.
+Most of us would agree that society would be better off slowing down and incorporating more rest.
+Much of the chaos and societal ills we see in the world today can be attributed to our being overloaded.
+Dr. Richard Swenson nailed it in his 2004 best-selling book about the space that once existed between ourselves and our limits, “Margin”(2).
+To take away that space is like reading a book without margins.
+You won’t get very far.
 That is what is happening today; we are exceeding our limits.

 “Our spam is not spam.
 In fact it is the opposite of spam.
 It’s anti-spam.
 It’s a shield against spam – a spam condom.”

 Then IBM purchased ROLM in 1984 and we were introduced to IBM’s PROFS (Professional Office System), which was IBM’s first email system.
 Most of us viewed PROFS as a joke.
-It served to simply relay information from IBM corporate which had no impact on my day-to-day duties.
+It simply relayed information from IBM corporate, which had minimal impact on my day-to-day duties.
 It was like reading Morse code intended for the navy when you were in the army.
 I could go weeks at a time without checking my inbox and often made fun of those (mostly management) who seemed to spend an inordinate amount of their day doing it.

-By the time I left Oracle 25 years later, I would estimate that over 2/3 of my day was spent navigating my email.
-Even in meetings, I was only half listening as I browsed my “urgent” emails.
-And like the Israelites crossing the desert in the Bible, email seemed to be a cloud that followed me home and came with me on my vacations.
+By the time I left Oracle 25 years later, about two-thirds of my day was spent navigating email.
+The volume was suffocating.
+Even in meetings, I was only half-listening as I browsed my “urgent” messages.
+Like the Israelites crossing the desert in the Bible, email became a cloud that followed me home and on my vacations.
 Improvements to the cell phone networks soon delivered email exchanges to my phone.
 Holy cow, I could send emails while sitting on the KT22 chairlift at Squaw Valley surveying my next ski run down (“Hey Mark, is my tax return ready yet?”).

 Next thing I knew I was sitting on a milk crate in the back of the store.
-Amelia (the Captain of the store] asked me a question about when I was available to work.
+Amelia (the Captain of the store) asked me a question about when I was available to work.
 Our discussion went something like this: